Five Minutes to a Fortune: Final game

-After the fifth round, the Time Keeper plays one last game, choosing one of the two remaining categories (or the last one if the Emergency Stop has been used) and with no help from the Game Player.
-The Time Keeper is shown the heading of a list with 10 hidden answers, and the hourglass begins to turn once the heading has been read aloud.
+After the fifth round, the Time Keeper played one last game, choosing one of the two remaining categories (or the last one if the Emergency Stop has been used) and with no help from the Game Player.
+The Time Keeper was shown the heading of a list with 10 hidden answers, and the hourglass began to turn once the heading had been read aloud.
 (E.g. "The first 10 children's books written by Roald Dahl.")
-After 10 seconds of play, money begins to drain at the same rate as in the previous rounds.
-If the Time Keeper names any five of the hidden answers before the hourglass is empty, the draining stops and the contestants split the remaining money.
-If not, they leave with nothing.
+After 10 seconds of play, money began to drain at the same rate as in the previous rounds.
+If the Time Keeper named any five of the hidden answers before the hourglass was empty, the draining stopped and the contestants split the remaining money.
+If not, they left with nothing.

 Celebrity episodes

 Five episodes were filmed with pairs of celebrities competing on behalf of selected charities.
 The initial prize pot for these episodes was doubled to £100,000, and the money draining rate was also doubled to £1,250 every three seconds (£25,000 per minute).